mmuratarat/mmuratarat.github.io/_pages/faq.md

 * Principal component regression: gives uncorrelated predictors

 **Detection of multicollinearity:**
 * Large changes in the individual coefficients when a predictor variable is added or deleted
 * Insignificant regression coefficients for the affected predictors but a rejection of the joint hypothesis that those coefficients are all zero (F-test)
 * The extent to which a predictor is correlated with the other predictor variables in a linear regression can be quantified as the R-squared statistic of the regression where the predictor of interest is predicted by all the other predictor variables.
-The variance inflation for variable $i$ is then computed as:
+The variance inflation factor (VIF) for variable $i$ is then computed as:

     \begin{equation}
         VIF = \frac{1}{1-R_{i}^{2}}